-Join us on Open House Day (July 20) for a special Café Conversation with Sebastian Spreng (11:45 a.m., Martin Family Hall).
-Spreng’s work will be displayed on campus throughout the festival.
+Join us on Tuesday, July 29, for a special Café Conversation with Tracey Adams (11:45 a.m., Stent Family Hall), and meet the artist at an in-person morning discussion during the annual Caruso Coffee (learn more about donor benefits).
+Adams’s work will be displayed on campus throughout the festival.